MICRO-HOUSING: THE ELDERLY WHEELCHAIR USER

 • Narrow Paths or Doorways

-• Limited Assisted Elements: lack of grab rails or automated doors
+• Limited Assisted Elements (lack of grab rails or automated doors)

-• Limited Turning Radius Space
+• Limited Turning Radial Space for Wheelchairs

 • Unreachable Fixtures: High Cabinets, Light switches, Appliances